 To create a new Lesson, click "New Lesson":

 Next, enter the title of the Lesson.
-You'll find the Lesson using the title, and the title isn't visible to students, so don't be afraid to be descriptive!
-Some teachers include the subject or class in their Lesson Titles, eg "English - Comma Splice."
+You'll find the Lesson using the title - the title isn't visible to students, so don't be afraid to be descriptive!
+Some teachers include the subject or class in their Lesson titles, eg "English - Comma Splice."
 That way, they can search for "English" to see all the lessons they use for their English class.

 Once you've entered the Lesson title, click "Create":